 Should any approved corporate or independent member of the press wish to obtain a private interview with a guest at ConBravo!, they shall do so at the discretion of the Media Coordinator and the guest in question.
-An agreement between the agent, the coordinator, and the guest must be arranged no later than June 30th 2017.
+An agreement between the agent, the coordinator, and the guest must be arranged no later than the stated deadline.
 Requests made thereafter shall not be considered.

 Public interviews shall be at the discretion of the individual guest unless otherwise requested.
 When carrying a ConBravo!
 Media Badge, all members of the press promise to act with courtesy and defer to the wishes of the guest, the Media Coordinator, and act in compliance with members of ConBravo!’s Human Resources and Patrol departments.

 If you have questions or comments regarding these regulations, please send an email to firstname.lastname@example.org.
 Thank you!

 Members of the press wishing to apply for a badge should review the ConBravo!
 Media Pass Requirements below in order to better understand what the Media Coordinator will be looking for when considering your application.

 Bloggers, vloggers, YouTube journalists, and other independent agents must be able to provide two (2) of the following:

 - A minimum of three (3) recent articles or videos published within the last twelve (12) months

 - Approximately 1000 subscribers or more in the case of a YouTube channel, with a view rate of 65% per major video release.